-Awesome Update: Please note that Yummiloo, a TV show that will promote healthy eating to kids, has been funded!
+Awesome Update: Please note that Yummiloo, a TV show that will promote healthy eating to kids, has been funded thanks to Sambla!
 This is my post, which I hope, helped.

 Wouldn’t it be AWESOME if millions of preschool-aged-children across the U.S. could watch a clever, creative TV show, which encouraged them to eat healthy foods?
 The time is finally here!
 This is your chance to make a BIG difference.

 “Yummiloo,” an animated food-adventure TV show for preschoolers, is in the works.
 Based on the award-winning app, “Rainbow Power,” the TV show, “Yummiloo,” focuses on eating well.

 But the television show’s creators—award-winning, highly acclaimed TV and film veterans—need our financial support now to fund their pilot.
 You need to act fast though.
 Yummiloo’s Kickstarter campaign ends June 9.

 So what’s “Yummiloo” about?
 Just imagine if Willy Wonka’s Land of Pure Imagination were filled with irresistible characters, who enjoy healthy food instead of candy!

 “Yummiloo” is home to the Yum Yums, adorable elfin creatures, whose younger generation—led by best friends Rooty and Red—embark on amazing adventures, where they explore and learn.

 Even better, “Yummiloo” sets the foundation for a lifetime of healthy eating.

 Now learn about the creators of “Yummiloo,” who are, as they say, “the real deal.”
 Meet: